ZoomRmc/aoc2020_nim/README.md

 ## Notes on specific days
 **Spoilers below!**

+### Day 13:
+Whe you see only prime numbers in input and test data you know there's a twist.
+Tried to come up with a solution without looking for any existing algos, so no CRT here.
+Accumulation and growing an increment (`jump` in the code) is certainly good enough for the task and almost instant.

 ### Day 12:
 Pretty pleased with my solution, enum ordering + modulo arithmetic fit nicely, wonder if it's the intended way to approach the task.
 Writing the solution was too smooth: coded in the rotation around a point before reading it's always around `0,0`.
 Again, Eric went easy on us, so only quarter-turn angles = no trigonometry involved.
 Left out 2 approaches to CCW turns, not sure which one is better.